 More expensive than others

-This 12-pound ham not only serves almost 20 people but comes with the bone-in, allowing for more flavor.
+This ham comes in three sizes and not only can serve almost 20 people but comes with the bone-in, allowing for more flavor.
 Kurobuta hams come from Berkshire, England, and are renowned for the dark, black color of the pigs, as well as the marbling, strong flavor, and juiciness of the meat.

 Best Ham and Turkey Combo